Methois/cv-maker/README.md

 🚧 **This is a Work in Progress!** It’s not finished yet, but it will be soon ;)

-## Looking for Help
-I’m currently looking for someone who can help with the backend.
-Interested?
-Let me know!

 ## To-Do List